 It was a short voyage, with a good captain and first officer, a cook and four professional seamen, who were there by choice.
 A mutiny is, therefore, not likely.
 The cargo was not of high value or one that could be disposed of easily, and under the circumstances it is unlikely that an insurance fraud was involved.

-If the food on board was contaminated, this would have been quickly discovered, and the onward voyage to Italy was uneventful.
+If the food on board was contaminated, this would have been quickly discovered, as it was eaten by the new crew and the onward voyage to Genoa was uneventful.

 A theory at the time of the inquiry was that the Captain and crew may have abandoned ship because they thought she was about to sink.
 The court considered that an error in sounding the pump may have indicated she was taking on water, or the cargo being flammable and explosive may have frightened them.

 Captain Briggs had never carried alcohol before, and may have been nervous about doing so, being an abstainer.
 It should be stressed, however, that the alcohol carried was of a strength and type that would not be palatable to drink.
-Some books falsly claim it was 'denatured alcohol' this is clearly nonsense, as it was shipped to fortify wine!
+Some books falsly claim it was 'denatured alcohol' this is clearly nonsense.
+The cargo was Spirit shipped for the purpose of fortifying wine.
 The practice of denaturing ethanol by adding methanol started in 1905.
-I have made and tasted comparable ethanol and its ability to explode exceeds its properties as an enjoyable beverage.
-Mr Solly Flood, the Gibraltar AG seems to have believed alcohol was a factor,

-An interesting explanation is The Seaquake theory by Captain Williams.
-He has a lot of information, and a very well presented website.
+An interesting explanation is that of Captain Williams an expert in the effects of Seaquakes - He had a lot of information, and a very well presented website, which is currently offline.

 A friend gave me a tape of a dramatisation of the story, based on a recent book, produced by BBC Radio 4.

-My opinion is the BBC dramatisation does not do justice to either Captain Briggs, or the Captain and crew of the 'Dei Gratia', and is inaccurate in a number of details, for instance it states the alcohol cargo was for "the manufacture of paint".
-It suggests that the Court in Gibraltar believed foul play had taken place, Mr Solly Flood, clearly believed that, but the court did not, Indeed the court record concludes:
+The BBC dramatisation does not do justice to either Captain Briggs, or the Captain and crew of the 'Dei Gratia'.
+It is poorly researched and inaccurate in a number of details - for instance it states the alcohol cargo was for "the manufacture of paint".
+It also suggests that the Court in Gibraltar believed foul play had taken place.
+Mr Frederick Solly Flood, clearly believed that, but the court did not.
+Indeed the court record concludes:-

 "There was a great courage and risk to both vessels in dividing the crew of the Dei Gratia as was done and great skill in bringing the two vessels safely into the Port of Gibraltar"